fscj-4raxhel/intro-to-computing/notes/chapter2.md

 The class body is the statements within the `{}` after the class declaration till the end of the file if there is only one class in a file.

 Constructor is a special kind of method that enables parameterized ways of objec creation.
 What makes a method constructor is that the header contains the `ClassName`.
 The constructor body is then the statements enclosed in the `{}` following the hearder.

+## Execution of Java Program
+Java achieves the platform independent design goal by applying an additional layer of abstraction between source code and machine code.
+In fact, Java compiler translates the source code into a machine-code like binary langauge called Java bytecode.
+And then a special program named Java interpreter, which is writtent in native machine languages executes Java bytecode on the target platform.
+As long as the target platform has Java interpreter written in its native language, Java bytecode can run.
+Platform independence achieved.